John "Snowy" Cutmore

-John Daniel 'Snowy' Cutmore (29 August 1895 – 27 October 1927), was a notorious and brutal Australian criminal, well-known in the criminal underworld of both Melbourne and Sydney during the inter-war years until his violent death in 1927.
+John Daniel "Snowy" Cutmore (29 August 1895 – 27 October 1927), was an Australian criminal, well known in the criminal underworld of both Melbourne and Sydney during the inter-war years until his violent death in 1927.
 Cutmore was raised in inner-city Melbourne and was a prominent member of the Fitzroy Push, a lawless gang involved in prostitution, sly-grog and violence.
 Throughout his criminal career Cutmore displayed a willingness to relocate to another state to evade police attention, often travelling between Melbourne and Sydney (and occasionally Adelaide).
-For a short period from late 1926 he was a member of Norman Bruhn's criminal gang in Sydney, attributed as Australia’s first 'razor gang' at the beginning of a period of gang violence in Sydney in the late-1920s known as the 'razor gang wars'.
-Cutmore was shot and killed in his mother's home in Carlton in October 1927, in an underworld gunfight that also resulted in the death of his rival, 'Squizzy' Taylor.
+For a short period from late 1926 he was a member of Norman Bruhn's criminal gang in Sydney, attributed as Australia's first razor gang at the beginning of a period of gang violence in Sydney in the late-1920s known as the 'razor gang wars'.
+Cutmore was shot and killed in his mother's home in Carlton in October 1927, in an underworld gunfight that also resulted in the death of his rival, Squizzy Taylor.

 'Snowy' Cutmore's life and times were portrayed in the television series on the Nine television network in Australia, Underbelly: Razor and Underbelly: Squizzy.
 He also appears in the 1982 biopic Squizzy Taylor, where he was played by Steve Bisley.

 Early life

-John Daniel Cutmore was born on 29 August 1895 at South Melbourne, Victoria, the eldest of two children of John Samuel Cutmore and Bridget Delia (née McLaughlin).
-Cutmore had a younger brother, James, born in 1899 at Collingwood.
+Cutmore was born on 29 August 1895, at South Melbourne, the eldest of two children of John Samuel Cutmore and Bridget Delia (née McLaughlin).
+His younger brother James was born in 1899 at Collingwood.

 Cutmore's father worked as a cook and in 1914 the family was living in Princess Street, Fitzroy (though the father was possibly living in Western Australia by then).
-Cutmore senior enlisted in the First Australian Imperial Force in November 1914 at the Blackboy Hill military training camp in Western Australia and served overseas for virtually the entire duration of the war (returning to Australia only briefly in 1916).
+Cutmore senior enlisted in the First Australian Imperial Force in November 1914 at the Blackboy Hill military training camp in Western Australia and served overseas for virtually the entire duration of World War I returning to Australia only briefly in 1916.
 His next of kin as recorded on his enlistment papers was his wife, Delia Cutmore.
 Cutmore senior worked as a cook in the army and served at Gallipoli and the Middle East.
 He returned to Australia in August 1916 and disembarked at Fremantle.
 After a brief period Cutmore then returned overseas, arriving in England in December 1916 and serving in France until the end of the war.
 He spent periods in hospital in France and London (his record notated, "premature senility").
 He eventually returned to Australia, disembarking at Melbourne in March 1919.
 John S. Cutmore returned to Western Australia at some point; he died in Perth in 1938.